fredrikluo/godaddy-dns-updater/Readme.md

         fredrikluo/godaddyupdater:1.0
   ```

 Create your key and secret at GoDaddy Developer Portal.
+The script will then check and update the IP every 5 minutes. use

+    ```bash
+        docker logs -f
+    ```
+To make sure there is no error in the log.

 ## Features